 So should you be expected to fight fair against somebody like that?

-No, you shouldn’t have to, because you shouldn’t be put in that position against your will.
+No, you should have to, because you shouldn’t be put in that position against your will.
 You didn’t pick the fight and you didn’t agree to have one.
-Self protection is about defending yourself from harm, it is not about having a fair fight.
+Self defence is about defending yourself from harm, it is not about having a fair fight.

 Should you step back into your fighting stance and warn them, “back off, I do martial arts”?